Pena Palace, Sintra

-Nestled amidst the lush, green mountains of Sintra, this enchanting town and UNESCO World Heritage Site is a well-known day trip destination from Lisbon.
+Nestled amidst the lush green mountains, the UNESCO World Heritage town of Sintra is a well-known day trip destination from Lisbon.
 Most focus on visiting the well known sites including the Castelo dos Mouros and Pena Palace.
 While its iconic palaces and mystical gardens draw large crowds, Sintra has many hidden gems waiting to be explored.
-In this blog post, we’ll take you on a journey off the beaten path in Sintra, where the magic of the region truly comes to life.
+New for 2025, we’ve expanded our list to include 4 bonus hidden gems in the Sintra area, and information on how to visit Pena Palace without the Crowds.
+This blog post takes you on a journey off the beaten path in Sintra, exploring an expanded set of activities that bring the magic of the region to life.

 This post may contain affiliate links.
 If you make a purchase through these links, we will earn a small commission at no additional cost to you.
 We recommend products we have personally used or verified.
 Read the full disclosure here.